-- But each class and group felt the effects of colonialism differently, their experiences were varied and their notions of freedom were not always the same.
+- But each class and group felt the effects of colonialism differently.
+Their experiences were varied, and their notions of freedom were not always the same.
 The Congress under Mahatma Gandhi tried to forge these groups together within one movement.
-But the unity did not emerge without conflict
+But unity did not emerge without conflict.

 War created a new political and economic situation.

-- Led to a huge increase in defence expenditure which was financed by war loans and increasing taxes: custom duties were increased and income tax introduced.
+- The war led to a huge increase in defence expenditure which was financed by war loans and increasing taxes.
+Custom duties were increased, and income tax was introduced.